-CRIMINAL INVESTIGATION I Quarters: Offered as needed
+CRIMINAL INVESTIGATION I

 Introduces the fundamentals, theory, and history of criminal investigation in the justice system.
-Describes crime scene-tocourtroom aspects with emphasis on techniques to specific crimes.
+Describes crime scene-to-courtroom aspects with emphasis on techniques to specific crimes.
 Co-requisite: CJ 216

-CJ 211 (P/T) 3 Credits CRIMINAL INVESTIGATIONS II Quarters: Offered as needed
+CRIMINAL INVESTIGATIONS II Quarters: Offered as needed